ShaynaHuang0120/2022Spring_Finals/Final Report.md

 ...

 ### 2.3 Exploratory Analysis on Car Constructors and Groups
+We had a tough time finding a suitable, relevant, and applicable data source.
+After failing to find a comparable data source containing pit stops, we decided to move on to other topics to conduct an exploratory analysis to show something exciting that can be utilized for further research.

 ####2.3.1 Overview
-In addition to our hypotheses on F-1 Racing strategies, we also utilize other available file in the F-1 dataset and other data source to conduct some exploratory and descriptive analysis.
+Therefore, we  utilize other available file in the F-1 dataset and other data source to conduct the descriptive analysis.
 In this case, we found that the car constructors and car groups presents some interesting patterns and trends regarding the winning times.

 #### 2.3.2 New Data Source